redhoodie/zsh/README.md

 $ `ln -s ~/.zsh/zshrc ~/.zshrc`

-Source these files in your .zshrc
+Note: If you just want to include an individual file, source it in your .zshrc like so

 ```zsh
 source ~/.zsh/execute_annotate_call.sh